D E C O R A T I V E A R T S

 And inside those terraced homes

-they do so behind a lacemakers horse
+they do so behind a lacemaker's horse,

-chevalet in French, staantje in Dutch
+chevalet in French, staantje in Dutch,

-though for such things there are countless local names
+though for such things the local names

 dialects being the knots and binds of early modern Europe